schwalbe-t/penilee_island_railway/README.md

 # TEMPORARY NOTES FOR HAND MODEL

-- Hand model should have a clotch dangling (held with the thumb?)
+- Hand model should have a cloth dangling (held with the thumb?)
     - CPU cloth simulation (not in handle idle blender model)
     - Cloth is made of nodes, some of which can be given a fixed position
     - The rest is dynamic based on velocity (affected by gravity and changes in position)